 Prevent Hard Audio Cuts with Natural Reverb

-Learn how to add natural reverb to the end of a music cut using Adobe Premiere Pro and Audition.
+Learn how to add natural reverb to the end of a music cut using Premiere Pro, DaVinci Resolve, and Final Cut Pro X.

 Steps in Premiere Pro

-First, in Premiere Pro you will need to create a cut on your music track.
+First, in Premiere Pro, you’ll need to create a cut on your music track.
 I recommend doing this about half a second after a strong beat or hit in the music.

 Steps in Adobe Audition

-Once Adobe Audition has launched, you will see the waveform for your music track.
+Once Adobe Audition has launched, you’ll see the waveform for your music track.
 Move the play-head to the end of the music clip by clicking at the end.
-Now go to Edit > Insert > Silence.
+Now, go to Edit > Insert > Silence.

-After you have inserted the silence section at the end of your music clip, set the in-and-out points.
+After you’ve inserted the Silence section at the end of your music clip, set the in-and-out points.
 Place the in-point in the middle of the final beat of the song.
-Place the out-point all the way at the end of the silence section.
+Place the out-point all the way at the end of the Silence section.

-Now you can apply the Reverb effect.
-It is located under Effects > Reverb > Reverb.
+You can now apply the Reverb effect located under Effects > Reverb > Reverb.
 My settings for the effect are listed below.
-After you set the Reverb values, click apply.
+After you set the Reverb values, click Apply.

-Back in Premiere Pro, you will see that your music clip has updated.
+Back in Premiere Pro, you’ll see that your music clip has updated.
 All you need to do now is extend the end time of your music clip to see where the new reverb ending was added.

-The following points can help when you create your Reverb Ending cut on your music:
+So, to wrap this all up, the following points can help when you create your Reverb ending cut on your music:

 - Make your ending music cut about half a second after a strong music beat.